BonziBUDDYVirus0499/MessageBox-Display/README.md

 This application allows you to customize and display any type of messagebox popup you want!
 Simply type in the Title and Description of the popup, and choose the Icon and Buttons that the popup will have.
 ﻿
-This software was made using Visual Studio 2022.

 ## Requirements
 - Windows 98 or later.
 - Net Framework 2.0.